Reviewing Gamida Cell (GMDA) & The Competition

 |Gamida Cell Competitors

-Gamida Cell’s peers have higher revenue and earnings than Gamida Cell.
-Gamida Cell is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Gamida Cell’s competitors have higher revenue and earnings than Gamida Cell.
+Gamida Cell is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Gamida Cell beats its peers on 7 of the 12 factors compared.
+Gamida Cell beats its competitors on 7 of the 12 factors compared.

 Gamida Cell Ltd., a clinical stage biopharmaceutical company, focuses on developing cell therapies to cure cancer, and rare and serious hematologic diseases in the United States, the European Union, and internationally.
 The company's lead product candidate is NiCord, a nicotinamide (NAM)-expanded cord blood cell therapy that is in Phase III studies in a patients with high-risk blood cancers, as well as in Phase I/II studies in patients with severe aplastic anemia.
 It is also developing NAM-NK, an innate immunotherapy, which is in Phase I studies for the treatment of relapsed or refractory non-Hodgkin lymphoma and multiple myeloma.
 The company was founded in 1998 and is headquartered in Jerusalem, Israel.